pan-dora/apix-image-services/acrepo-fits-rest/README.md

 Repository FITS Service
 ===================================

-This service will return the FITS information associated with Fedora NonRdfResource, in XML format.
-The service can be used with any camel route in an OSGi container.
+This service will return the FITS information associated with a Fedora Binary, in XML format.
+The service can be used with any Camel route in an OSGi container.

 Building
 --------